General Excise Tax (GET) Information

 If you file Form BB-1 by mail or drop-off, you will receive your HI Tax ID in approximately 4-6 weeks.

-To apply in person, bring two copies of your completed application and the $20 registration fee to any DOTAX district office or DCCA Business Action Center (BAC).
+To apply in person, bring two copies of your completed application and the $20 registration fee to any DOTAX district office.
 You will receive your Hawaii Tax ID immediately.

 What are the due dates for filing periodic GET returns?